The Role of Operating Systems in Cloud Computing and Virtualization

 1. Security and Isolation

 Operating systems are responsible for isolating and securing virtual instances.
 This isolation prevents a compromised VM or container from affecting other instances on the same host.
-Security features like user authentication, access control, and encryption are also essential in virtualized environments.

 1. Management and Orchestration